Raaaj2005/derivatives-pricing-engine/README.md

 S_t = S_0 · exp[ (r - σ²/2)·t + σ·W_t ]
 ```

 **Implied volatility** is solved by inverting Black-Scholes: given a market price, find the σ that reproduces it.
-Newton-Raphson does this in a handful of iterations using Vega as the derivative — except when Vega is near zero (deep ITM/OTM), where Newton-Raphson can diverge.
+Newton-Raphson does this in a handful of iterations using Vega as the derivative, except when Vega is near zero (deep ITM/OTM), where Newton-Raphson can diverge.
 In that case the solver falls back to bisection, which is slower but guaranteed to converge.

 ## Project structure